Doxense/foundationdb-dotnet-client/README.md

 * Open the FoundationDb.Client.sln file in Visual Studio 2012.
 * Choose the Release or Debug configuration, and rebuild the solution.

-If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012 or 2013 Preview, and not an earlier version.
+If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012 or 2013 RC, and not an earlier version.

 If you see the error `Unable to locate '...\foundationdb-dotnet-client\.nuget\nuget.exe'` then you need to run the `Enable Nuget Package Restore` entry in the `Project` menu (or right click on the solution) that will reinstall nuget.exe in the .nuget folder.
 Also, Nuget should should redownload the missing packages during the first build.